cuttle-cards/cuttle/docs/setup-development.md

 npm run build
 ```

 to compile the Vue SPA into the `assets` directory, which will be statically served by the server (sails backend) at the same port on which it is running to support the API.
-You can now shut down the client and view the applicaion as its built for production at localhost:1337 (default port for sails).
+You can now shut down the client and view the application as its built for production at `localhost:1337` (1337 is the default port for sails).

 #### Preview build (on other devices)

-You can build the frontend and boot the backend to serve the latest frontend preview from the sails server at port 1337 with
+You can build the frontend and boot the backend to serve the latest frontend preview from the sails server at port 1337 with:

 ```
 npm run start:preview
 ```

 This will let you see what the production build will look like when served from the backend.
-This also lets you view the app on other devices connected to the same wifi network opening your browser to your-local-ip-address:1337.
+This also lets you view the app on other devices connected to the same wifi network by opening any network connected browsers to `your-local-ip-address:1337`.

 #### Run the tests

-While the application is running, (server + client) you can run
+While the application (server + client) is running, you can run the entire suite of end-to-end cypress tests against the client running at `localhost:8080`.
+This will execute the tests headlessly and output the results in your terminal:

 ```
 npm run e2e:client
 ```

-to run the entire suite of end-to-end cypress tests against the client running at localhost:8080.
-This will execute the tests headlessly and output the results in your terminal.

-You can also use
+You can also open the cypress UI, which is useful for executing a single test file if you are for example developing a new feature or a fix and want to focus on that aspect of the application (and see how it performs).
+This is very helpful for localhost development:

 ```
 npm run e2e:gui
 ```

-to open the cypress UI, which is useful for executing a single test file if you are for example developing a new feature or a fix and want to focus on that aspect of the application (and see how it performs).
-This is very helpful for localhost development.

-Lastly, you can run
+Lastly, you can execute the entire test suite headlessly against `localhost:1337`.
+You can use this to test the last-built version of the application.
+This is effectively what is done in CI when a pull request is submitted against the `main` branch of this repository:

 ```
 npm run e2e:server
 ```

-to execute the entire test suite headlessly against localhost:1337, which you can use to test the last-built version of the application.
-This is effectively what is done in CI when a pull request is submitted against the `main` branch of this repository.

 **NOTE** you should run `npm run build` (see above) before this command so that the server (backend) serves the most up-to-date version of the client.

 #### Testing Playground

 Cuttle has a separate folder of tests that are not intended to be run during CI or for normal development.
 These tests are used for various tasks and such as creating promotional videos of various moves in the game, or tinkering with repeatedly running test commands to check for flakiness.

 The tests reside in `tests/e2e/playground/specs`.
 These test files do not appear when running the tests or opening cypress normally.

 To see the playground tests in the cypress UI, run `npm run e2e:gui:playground`.